amirhnajafiz/caaas/README.md

 # CAAAS

-Authentication and Authorization.
+Centeral Authentication and Authorization service.
+CAAAS is a simple tool for identifying your users.
+It supports global group resources in order to authorize your users.

+## Structure

-- For each user => ID, Username, Password
+- For each user it has Username and Password
-- For each user-group => UserID, GroupName
+- For each user-group it sets Username and GroupName

 ## APIs